Graylog2/documentation/pages/queries.rst

 .. image:: /images/field_graph.png

 Once you have customized some field graphs, you can also combine them by dragging them from the hamburger icon on the top corner of the graph, and dropping them into another field graph.
-You can see the location of the hamburger icon and the end result in the the following
+You can see the location of the hamburger icon and the end result in the following screenshots:
-screenshots:

 .. image:: /images/stacked_graph_1.png
 .. image:: /images/stacked_graph_2.png